You probably have this wrong

 How does nutrition affect work performance?

 Nutrition affects work performance through blood sugar stability.
 Stable meals support sustained focus, clearer decision-making, and stable energy throughout the day.
 Unstable eating (carbs only, skipped meals, high-sugar foods) creates energy crashes, brain fog, difficulty concentrating, and increased error rates.
-Research shows unhealthy diets correlate with 66% higher rates of reported productivity loss.
+Research shows that dietary patterns affect cognitive output: workers who eat for blood sugar stability consistently perform better in afternoon focus tasks than those who eat erratically.

 What is the best diet for focus and concentration?